John Welsh (diplomat)

-John Welsh (November 9, 1805 – April 19, 1886) was an American merchant and diplomat who served as US Minister to the Court of St. James.
+John Welsh (November 9, 1805 – April 19, 1886) was an American merchant and diplomat who served as United States Minister to the Court of St. James's from 1877 to 1879.

 Biography

-His ancestors were among the early Swedish and English settlers in America.
-His father, also named John Welsh, moved from the state of Delaware to Philadelphia in 1786, and soon became a prominent merchant in that city.
+Welsh was born in Philadelphia on November 8, 1805.
+His ancestors were early Swedish and English settlers in America.
+His father, also named John Welsh, moved from Delaware to Philadelphia in 1786, and became a prominent merchant in that city.

 His father trained John and his brothers Samuel and William to mercantile life, and gradually introduced them to his business.
-John was the youngest, received a good preparatory education, including a classical course, but began the mercantile business, in which he was remarkably successful, at a very early age.
-He formed a partnership with his brothers, Samuel and William, and for more than half a century the firm of S. & W. Welsh, and later S. & J. Welsh, was among the leading commission houses in Philadelphia, and familiarly known all over the country.
+John was the youngest child.
+He received a good preparatory education, including a classical course, and began in the mercantile business at a very early age.
+He formed a partnership with his brothers, Samuel and William, and for more than half a century the firm of S. & W. Welsh, and later S. & J. Welsh, was among the leading commission houses in Philadelphia, and known all over the country.

-In addition to the cares of his large business, Welsh became interested in public affairs and in the charitable institutions of his native city.
-During the last twenty-five years of his life he was an influential leader in all the great movements having for their object the promotion of the public good of his community.
-He was a vestryman in St. Peter's Protestant Episcopal Church forty-two years, and was treasurer of the fund of that denomination for the support of the episcopate.
-Taking a very active interest in founding the Episcopal hospital, he made himself responsible for the entire building fund amounting to $331,000, of which he personally contributed $41,000.
+Welsh became interested in public affairs and the charitable institutions of Philadelphia.
+During the last twenty-five years of his life he was an influential leader in most of the public improvement initiatives in the community.
+He was a vestryman in St. Peter's Protestant Episcopal Church for forty-two years, and was treasurer of the fund of that denomination for the support of the episcopate.
+He took an active interest in founding the Episcopal hospital, he made himself responsible for the entire building fund amounting to $331,000, of which he personally contributed $41,000.
 He was one of the founders and became president of an association which raised a fund for the benefit of merchants who met with reverses in business.

 He was elected to the American Philosophical Society in 1867.